Internship Opportunity: Office of the President – Special Projects & External Relations

 - Work directly with the Deputy to the President, Program Assistant, and President.

-- Provide administrative and logistical support and research assistance in preparation for and during the CAF Conference and Sol M. Linowitz Forum, to be held in June 2021.
+- Provide administrative and logistical support and research assistance in preparation for and during the CAF Conference.

 - Help manage the Dialogue’s Global Trends database, including outreach with relevant institutions and conducting research and uploading reports to the site.

 - Assist with the congressional program by preparing memos on congressional activities related Latin America, helping organize events, and attending meetings with staffers.

 - Conduct research on key issues in Hemispheric affairs including democratic governance, US policy towards Latin America and trade, as needed by the President.